ChrstnDmbchr/be-ncnews/README.md

 ## NCNews Backend API
-An API built with Node, Express and Mongo that will serve data to the front end application in the Northcoders News sprint.
+An API built with Node, Express and MongoDB that will serve data to the front end application in the Northcoders News sprint.

 ### Prerequisites